sh4deee/SecureVault/README.md

 Platform Support
 Tested on Windows (USB detection uses Windows API).

-Local storage works cross-platform (Linux, macOS) if USB features are disabled or removed.
+Local storage works cross-platform (Linux, macOS) if USB features are disabled/removed.

+Contact & Support
+For any questions or issues, please open an issue on GitHub or contact support@example.com.

+Thank you for using SecretVault — your secure personal data vault."